Tag Archives: Creativity

 The number 3 is still in the low end of the range of numbers.
 It does not have much energy yet, and it is also an odd number.
 It can represent the home, relating to the three hearthstones laid by the creators, and this is probably a good focus for a 3 day.
 However, it is possibly the most troublesome of the numbers to deal with, it lacks stability and represents challenges and obstructions.
 The number three brings up internal/external dilemma.
 The lack of stability in the physical, external world that it brings suggests that the more appropriate action is to look to the internal world, both of the home and of yourself.

-Ten B'atz This could be seen as a day of community creativity.
+Ten B'atz This could be seen as a day of creativity within the community.
 It is a day on which innovation and creation with other members of your group help to strengthen the fabric that holds your community together.

 There are many types of days, each with different attributes.
 Some are weak, some are strong, some are challenging, and some are beneficial.
 Some are truly sweet, allowing the memorable to happen.